Beef Tenderloin on the Big Green Egg

 Here’s my Method for Smoking a Beef Tenderloin

 Start with either a full beef tenderloin, or you can cut it in half and it will work just fine.
 Be sure to trim the silverskin and excess waste (there are lots of videos on how to do this), or have your butcher prepare it for you.
-Then tie it off as shown in the images so that that tenderloin keeps its shape during the cook.
+Then tie it off as shown in the images so that the tenderloin keeps its shape during the cook.

 After applying your rub, let the beef tenderloin sit uncovered in the fridge for six to eight hours.
 Remove it from the fridge one hour before cooking so that it comes up to room temperature.